hphuongdhsp/ml-blog/_posts/2022-08-02-segmentation-model-part1.md

 ## 1. Problem Description and Dataset

-We will cover a nail semantic segmentation.
+We want cover a nail semantic segmentation problem.
 For each image we want to detect the segmentation of the mail in the image.

 |                                                     Images                                                     |                                                     Masks                                                      |